-The Guiana Shield is a 1.7 billion-year-old Precambrian geological formation in northeast South America and is one of the regions of highest biodiversity in the world.
+The Guiana Shield is a 1.7 billion-year-old Precambrian geological formation in northeast South America and is one of the regions of the highest biodiversity in the world.
 The shield has 1400 vertebrate species and 1680 bird species and is overlain by the largest expanse of undisturbed tropical rain forest in the world.

 Join us as we explore the Guianas: Guyana, Suriname and French Guiana.
-Marvel at Kaieteur Falls, the highest single drop waterfall in the world and discover one of the greatest untouched rainforests left.
-This region is home to endangered species such as jaguar, giant anteater, giant river otter, tapir and so much more.
+Marvel at Kaieteur Falls, the highest single-drop waterfall in the world and discover one of the greatest untouched rainforests left.
+This region is home to endangered species such as the jaguar, giant anteater, giant river otter, tapir and so much more.
 Spend time learning about the cultures of the region with visits to Amerindian and Maroon communities.
 Be amazed at the Space Centre in French Guiana and relive the story of Papillion at Devils Island.
 This really is an untouched and totally unique part of South America.

 Alternative Tour Name: Discovering the Hidden Guianas

 We will pick you up at the JA Pengal International airport and transfer you to the hotel.

 Formerly a statuesque townhouse, the Eco Resort Inn has been lovingly renovated while maintaining the authenticity of its exquisite colonial architecture.
 It has been transformed into the most charming lobby of one of Paramaribo’s most favoured hotels with numerous eco-friendly features.
 Located within a 5-minute walk of the historic centre of Paramaribo and the tantalizing city life, rooms offer either a breath-taking view of the Suriname River or a beautiful view of our lovely garden.
 The hotel is simply ideal for guests who want to visit Suriname to relax and unwind.